Algous-Studio/linear-agent-demo/README.md

 # Usage
 ## Endpoints
-- `GET /oauth/authorize` (visit https://my-domain/oauth/authorize in a browser) triggers the OAuth flow with Linear and generates an app user token for your server.
+- `GET /oauth/authorize` triggers the OAuth flow with Linear and generates an `actor=app` token for your server.
 This token is used to interact with the Linear SDK when responding to OAuth app webhooks.
-- `GET /oauth/revoke` (visit https://my-domain/oauth/revoke in a browser) revokes your stored OAuth token
+- `GET /oauth/revoke` revokes your stored OAuth token
 - `POST /webhook` is the endpoint at which your OAuth app will receive webhooks

+## Suggested flow
+- Visit https://my-domain/oauth/authorize in a browser to go through the OAuth flow
+- Once you've successfully completed OAuth, your app will begin receiving the webhooks it requested in Linear
+- We've included a few simple interactions involving an agent in response to specific webhooks to get you started